-These Terms and Conditions apply to participants in the Funding Falcon Affiliate Programme (“the Affiliate Programme”) operated by Boleyn Events Ltd T/a Funding Falcon [a company registered in England and Wales under number 05748505 whose registered office is at Suite 5, Buggle Business Centre, 85 Dales Road, Ipswich, Suffolk, IP1 4JR (“the Company”).
+These Terms and Conditions apply to participants in the Funding Falcon Ltd. Affiliate Programme (“the Affiliate Programme”) operated by Funding Falcon Ltd. a company registered in England and Wales under number 05748505 whose registered office is at Suite 5, Buggle Business Centre, 85 Dales Road, Ipswich, Suffolk, IP1 4JR (“the Company”).

 The Company operates the Funding Falcon website at www.fundingfalcon.co.uk (“the Company Website”) for the purposes of marketing its goods to its users.